dutertetimes/dutertetimes.github.io/news/_posts/2016-11-14-NBI 80th Founding Anniversary.md

 You're also a part of the garbage which I resent to this day.
 And do not give me a reason to have a confrontation.
 Palabas ninyo 'yung ano ang mali diyan.

-There arebillions task there in the banks, who were really being wash or just being kept there in the meantime.
+There are billions task there in the banks, who were really being wash or just being kept there in the meantime.

-Go to the Secretary of Justice, the AMLA guys, explain to us in public or I will do theexplaining for you.
+Go to the Secretary of Justice, the AMLA guys, explain to us in public or I will do the explaining for you.
 Choose.

 Now, tayong mga nasa gobyerno, I am asking you earnestly,I'm pleading to you.
-Do not go into drugs, lalona 'yung mga agents.
+Do not go into drugs, lalo na 'yung mga agents.

 Police, you are listening.
 Do not do it, just like the others.
-Do notwait for the day, when it's only 24, it becomes the 25th hour when the hands of the clock shall strike for the tolls, tolling of the bells or sound your kneel of grief.
+Do not wait for the day, when it's only 24, it becomes the 25th hour when the hands of the clock shall strike for the tolls, tolling of the bells or sound your kneel of grief.

 I will not hesitate.
 And as I have said, those law enforcers, police, the NBI, PDEA, just do your duty.
 Just follow my instruction and you do not have anything to worry.